COMMON TERMS IN THE RETIREMENT INDUSTRY

 Aged care refers to the support and care services available to older Australians who can no longer live independently or need help to ‘age in place’, either within their own home or their retirement village home.
 There are generally two categories of aged care services:

 Also known as a departure fee, exit fee, deferred management fee, deferred fee, retention amount or outgoing payment.
 This fee is deferred until after the resident leaves the village and, in most cases, until their unit is resold or re-let.
-The deferred payment is commonly a percentage of either the entry payment or the
+The deferred payment is commonly a percentage of either the entry payment or the re-sale price obtained when the unit is later resold or re-let.
+Generally, it is accrued throughout the resident’s tenure, meaning the resident pays more the longer they stay, but the payment is generally capped after a set period of time has passed.

 Also known as a purchase price, entry price, lease premium or ingoing contribution.
 The entry payment is payable by the resident before the resident/s enters the village.
-It gives them the right to reside in the dwelling for the duration of their agreement (leasehold and
+It gives them the right to reside in the dwelling for the duration of their agreement (leasehold and licence villages) or ownership of the dwelling itself (freehold villages).

 The exit entitlement is the amount paid or refunded to the resident, or the resident’s estate, after the resident leaves the village and generally after the dwelling is re-sold or re-let.
 In most instances, the exit entitlement is determined by subtracting the deferred payment, any reinstatement costs, sales and marketing and legal costs from the entry payment, or from the re-sale price.